TTK4145/Exercise7/README.md

  - Windows: `start "title" [program_name]`.
 Note that you _must_ specify a title
  - OSX: `osascript -e 'tell app "Terminal" to do script ["terminal command"]'`

+Some OS or Language-specific tips:
-(Linux tip: You can prevent a spawned terminal window from automatically closing by going to Edit -> Profile Preferences -> Title and Command -> When command exits.
-Windows tip: Use `start "title" call [program_name]`)
+ - Linux  You can prevent a spawned terminal window from automatically closing by going to Edit -> Profile Preferences -> Title and Command -> When command exits.
+ - Windows: Use `start "title" call [program_name]`
+ - Golang: [`exec.Command` takes its arguments oddly](https://golang.org/pkg/os/exec/#Command), so you will have to separate out the program and its arguments.
+And use [backticks for raw strings](https://golang.org/ref/spec#String_literals).
+   Example: ``exec.Command("osascript", "-e", `tell app "Terminal" to do script "go run ` + filename + `.go"`)``

 Be careful!
 You don't want to create a [chain reaction](http://en.wikipedia.org/wiki/Fork_bomb)...
 If you do, you can use `pkill -f program_name` (Windows: `taskkill /F /IM program_name /T`) as a sledgehammer.
 Start with long periods and timeouts, so you have time to react if something goes wrong...
 And remember: *It's not murder if it's robots*.